oasis-tcs/ubl/README.md

 1. The editor reviews the pull request and, if satisfied with the contribution, they pull the server’s copy of the `other` branch into their local environment and merge it into their local `UBL-{version}-{stage}` branch or directly into their local `review` branch.
 Typically the editor will continue to make any changes they wish in their local `UBL-{version}-{stage}` branch, pushing their intermediate work to review their progress.
 1. When the editor has incorporated changes from all of the contributing maintainers and is prepared to make the review document available, they merge their local `UBL-{version}-{stage}` branch into their local `review` branch and push their `review` branch to GitHub.
 This push automatically triggers the GitHub Action running the complete publishing process that returns the work product ready for the editor to download from GitHub to review.
-The GitHub Action results are posted to Kavi for the committee to download the published results and review.
+The GitHub Action results are posted to Kavi for the committee and public to download the published results and review.
+The artifacts ZIP is manually unpacked revealing the two inner ZIPs that are then uploaded to the OASIS Kavi server for posterity and to fulfill the obligation to the public that intermediate work products be easily available.
+Following the OASIS TC Process the committee can qualify a snapshot on the OASIS Kavi server to be uploaded by OASIS TC Administration to the OASIS Docs server.
 If maintainers wish to make changes they return to step 1 (not step 2) and repeat the process.
 1. When the editor has accommodated all of the feedback from committee members regarding the review and wishes to archive a snapshot for public use, they merge their local `review` branch into their local `main` branch.
 1. The editor pushes their local `main` branch to GitHub.
-This push automatically triggers the GitHub Action running the complete publishing process that returns the work product ready for the editor to download from GitHub.
-The artifacts ZIP is manually unpacked revealing the two inner ZIPs that are then uploaded to the OASIS Kavi server for posterity and to fulfill the obligation to the public that intermediate work products be easily available.
-Following the OASIS TC Process the committee can qualify a snapshot on the OASIS Kavi server to be uploaded by OASIS TC Administration to the OASIS Docs server.
+While this push will produce a set of artefacts, those artefacts are ignored and deleted by the editor because they may have different timestamps than the files approved by committee and uploaded to Kavi.
+But anyone wanting a snapshot of the source material (modulo remotely changed files such as spreadsheets) can find the last approved set from the `main` branch.

 If you are changing the Google spreadsheet but not any of your repository files, you cannot do a `git push` until you create a temporary file in your directory and then push the temporary file to the repository.
 The next time around, you can delete the temporary file in your directory and then push the deletion to the repository.
 Either of these steps will trigger GitHub actions that will reach out to the Google spreadsheet and run the process.